Prof. Dr. Claudia Liebelt

 My current research project is on "Aesthetic Citizenship: Formations of the Gendered Self and Imaginations of Urban Modernity in the Chinese Periphery" (2021–2024, funding: German Research Foundation)

-My current research interests are on Scented Entanglements and Beauty and the Making of Middle-Class Femininities in Urban Turkey.
+My current research interests are on Scents and Olfactory Belonging and Beauty and the Making of Middle-Class Femininities in Urban Turkey.

 Until recently, I conducted research on the “Olfactories of Hygiene,” i.e. the social, cultural and affective configurations of hand sanitizer, bodily hygiene and smell during the COVID-19 pandemic in Turkey and Germany.